 Whether you’re 2, 3, 4, or more debts outstanding, you convert them into one debt.

 In simple words, you take a new loan to pay the existing ones, and then you’re only liable to make payments on a new loan.
 This method is commonly used in the case of multiple credit cards.
 And there are multiple reasons for doing this.

 - It is difficult to manage multiple credit card debts and take care of their monthly payments.
 So the consumer goes for consolidation to get out of this tension.

-- Consumers save money on the existing debt payments.
-Because they take a new loan at a lower interest rate as compared to existing debts which help save money.
+- Consumers save money on existing debt payments.
+Because they take a new loan at a lower interest rate as compared to existing debts which helps save money.

 Now the thing is whether it is right for you or not.
 And how does debt consolidation work?
 And how to apply for a debt consolidation loan?
 All this stuff is explained in the sections below.

 Related Post: What Is Debt Collection?
 How to Deal With Debt Collectors?